26 C

 The Disabled & Wheelchair Bound

-A cute story
+A cute, true story

 Israel Currency, Exchange Rate & Currency Converter